Holmwood House: History

 The polychromatic decoration was designed by Thomson and executed by Campbell Tait Bowie.
 The most notable survival is in the dining room which has a frieze of panels enlarged from John Flaxman's illustrations of Homer's Iliad.
 The sculpture on the hall chimneypiece was by George Mossman.

 Holmwood was altered in the 1920s by the owner, James Gray.
 After World War II it was purchased by a local vet, James McElhone and his family, wife Betty and children: Rosemary, James, Helen and Paul.

+In 1931, Thomas Redden Patterson purchased the house and settled there with his wife, Margaret Malcolm Dumbreck Forrester.
+Together, they established Forresters (Outfitters) Ltd a prominent Glasgow-based firm—founded in 1955 to continue the legacy of Margaret’s earlier business, Margaret Forrester, Drapers, which had operated on London Road.
+The company remained a respected name in local retail until its acquisition by House of Fraser Ltd in 1984.

+Beyond their entrepreneurial ventures, the Pattersons also owned a yacht moored in Greenock, which notably took part in the Dunkirk evacuation.
+Thomas Patterson’s contributions to public life in Glasgow were formally recognised in the Queen’s Birthday Honours List of 1954.

-Holmwood was then sold to the Sisters of Our Lady of the Missions who obliterated much of the original decoration with plain paint.
+Holmwood was eventually sold to the Sisters of Our Lady of the Missions who obliterated much of the original decoration with plain paint.
 The gardener's cottage was demolished in the 1970s; the grounds and those of an adjacent villa were used for a Catholic primary school.

 The nuns put the property on the market in the early 1990s, and there was a danger that the grounds would be developed for housing, destroying the setting of the villa.
 Following an appeal, Holmwood was acquired by the National Trust for Scotland in 1994 with the support of £1.5million from the National Heritage Memorial Fund.
 It was restored by Page\Park Architects in 1997–1998.
 Their work included undoing the 1920s alterations and rebuilding the connecting screen wall to the coach house.
 Patrick Baty carried out the paint analysis.